Quality is never an accident; it is always the result of intelligent effort.

 – John Ruskin

-There are plenty of reasons which explain to us as to why software testing is critical and what the real things are that we ought to consider while testing any product or application.
+There are plenty of reasons that explain why software testing is critical and what the real things are that we ought to consider while testing any product or application.
 That is why, to enhance the software development standards, Net Solutions has attained Level 3 in the Institute for Software Quality’s (IFSQ) standards.

 Types of software testing such as Agile Testing, Non-Functional Testing, Automation Testing, Functional Testing, and their subtypes are common in the industry.
-Each kind of testing has its own advantages, features, and disadvantages.
+Each kind of testing has its advantages, features, and disadvantages.

 This blog lists all types of software testing available in the industry and that are used frequently.

 1. Ad-hoc Testing

 This is one of the software testings which is exceptionally casual and unstructured.
 Any tester with no reference to any experiment or test configuration records can perform this test.
-The intention of Ad-hoc testing is to discover defects that were not found by existing tests.
+The intention of Ad-hoc testing intends to discover defects that were not found by existing tests.

 2. Acceptance Testing

 Acceptance testing is a formal type of testing technique.
 The end client performs this type of software testing.
 The point of this testing is to check if the product affirms their business needs and the prerequisites put forward by them.